ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 #### Errors (With union)
 A Ballerina GraphQL resource can return an `error` with the union of the types mentioned above.

-Note: A resource cannot return `error` or any subtype of `error` alone or, `error?` which will results in a compilation error.
+Note: A resource cannot return an `error`, any subtype of an `error`, or, an `error?`, which will result in a compilation error.

 ```ballerina
 public type Person record {|